 The 2021 CMGC will be held on Thursday, November 18 in North and South America.
 The contest will be held on November 19th in the rest of the world.

 If you are a student and you would like to register but your school is not participating, please refer to our FAQ page or contact us at email@example.com.

-Registration will open this September.
-The competition is open to all schools, libraries, tutoring centres and home schools.
-You will need a device with internet access (computers, tablets and smartphones are acceptable).
+Registration is now open.
+You will need a device with internet access (computers, tablets and smartphones are acceptable if writing online).

 Rules and Eligibility

-The CMGC is based on grade 5-8 curriculum, but is open to students in all locations, at all grade levels.
-Please note that only students in grade 8 or below will be considered for Prizes and Awards.
+The CMGC is based on the grade 5-8 curriculum, but is open to students in all locations, at all grade levels.

 The contest can be written at any of the following locations:

 In order to participate, students need to be registered by a proctor (teacher, librarian, tutoring centre, or a home school teacher).